 ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 8.3a Review TCATS data collection and submission process and target specific data elements for improvement for the new ICD 7.0.
 Annually FLHSMV FLHSMV has met with the Florida Court Clerks and Comptrollers and the list of data elements for improvement is up to date.
-These fields will be considered in the Citation Inventory Phase II project rewrite of systems (August 2023) 8.3b Compare targeted fields with data record requirements September 2023 FLHSMV FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting.
-8.3c Establish common rules for data elements (i.e. Naming conventions, address, zip code, etc.) December 2026 FLHSMV Modernization project will create uniformity by creating common rules.
+These fields will be considered in the Citation Inventory Phase II project rewrite of systems (August 2023) 8.3b Compare targeted fields with data record requirements September 2023 FLHSMV FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting (unable to complete).
+FY24 Crash and UTC Data Improvement Project identified duplicates Q1: 1,700,000; Q2; 1,360,000; Q3 (as of May2024): 1,113,000; The 4 OPS staff under grant have completed ~88k; FY25 grant will continue efforts (pending NHTSA approval) 8.3c Establish common rules for data elements (i.e. Naming conventions, address, zip code, etc.) December 2026 FLHSMV Modernization project will create uniformity by creating common rules.